 For every category of traumatic incident you had as a child, you were radically more likely to become depressed as an adult.
 For example:

-- 4 x adverse childhood traumatic events was associated with a 700% increase in alcoholism
+- 4 x adverse childhood traumatic events were associated with a 700% increase in alcoholism

 - +6 x childhood traumatic events was associated with a 3000% increase in attempted suicide